 You will find a dock allowing this walk on both sides of Wat Arun.
 Personally, I prefer the dock on the Wat Arun side.
 Since the long-tail boats are basically taxis, it is possible to go almost anywhere as long as the canals are navigable.

 You will usually be offered a generic tour of the klongs if you don't know where to go.
 This includes a visit to a orchid farm, a temple on the waterfront and if it's the weekend, stop at a floating market (Taling Chan, which is mostly floating except for the restaurant).
-It is also possible to include a stop at the Royal Barge Museum (100 ฿ per person).
+It is also possible to include a stop at the Royal barge museum (200 ฿ per person).

-MY VERSION: Personally, I like to do a loop going through the klong Mon, then joining the klong Bangkok Yai.
-As an anecdote, a few centuries ago, this part of the canal forming a loop was the original watercourse of the river.
-Chao Phraya, before a shortcut was dug in front of what would later become the Palais-Royal.
+MY VERSION: Personally, I like to do a loop passing through the Klong Mon, then joining the Klong Bangkok Yai.
+As an interesting side note, a few centuries ago, this part of the loop canal was the original watercourse of the Chao Phraya River, before a shortcut was dug in front of what would later become the Royal Palace.

 In doing so, I make a 30-minute stop at the artists' house.
 If the puppet shows are now only on weekends (at 14 p.m.), I take the time to see the paintings exhibited upstairs, possibly sipping a coffee by the canal after stopping to feed the many fish whose inhabitants always offer croquettes for doing a good deed.